frochet/jobUCL2013/labs/netkit-lab_bgp_complex/Readme.rst

 If you look in the folders of the routers in the lab, you can find the configurations files of the differents daemons.
 For example, take a look at r1 configuration.
 You can find 3 files in ``lab/r1/etc/quagga``.
 The first one is ``daemons``:
-This file contains informations about wich daemon should be runned on our router.
+This file contains informations about wich daemon should be started on our router.

 The second one is ``zebra.conf``
-This file contains the password that we use to connect to the zebra daemon when we are on the router. (the password asked when we type ``telnet localhost zebra``
+This file contains the password that we use to connect to the zebra daemon when we are on the router. (the password asked when we type ``telnet localhost zebra``)

 The third one is ``bgpd.conf``:
 This is the configuration file of our bgpd daemon.
 Let's see what all these lines means.